shays10/jvmworkshop/README.md

 3. Open VisualVM, locate your app and monitor it.
 4. We created a shell script for you that will randomize contactIds from 1 to 10 and send the following HTTP call:
 `curl http://localhost:8080?contactId=<contactNumber>`
 In order to generate load, run `./create_load.sh`.
-It will create 10,000 of those requests.
+It will create 10K requests.
 5. Back to VisualVM.
 What is happening?
 To investigate further, let's take a heap dump after a while.
 Take it via
     * VisualVM
     * jmap.
 (By running `jmap -dump:live,file=<filename> <pid>`) Let's open the heap dump and look at the `Classes` tab.
 What is wrong here?
 6. Let's try to gather the "Surviving Generations" metric.
     a.
 Make sure the app is still running and creating contacts
     b.
 Go to `Profiling` tab, configure your setting as follows:
    ![Memory profiling](memoryprofiling.png)